0k/cookiecutter-odoo/{{name}}/README.rst

 {{description}}

-This is an OpenERP/Odoo addons.
+This is an Odoo addons.